DeadKper/RiseEnhanced/README.md

 ## Spirit Birds
 - Spawn prism or custom ammount (quest start)

+## Weakness Display
+- Show monsters hit zone values on a floating window for current quest

 ## Credits
 Huge thanks to all original mod creators which I based my work on